Editor’s Note: This post was updated 1 November 2021 to reflect relevant information and updated code blocks.

 component:

-import Grid from "@mui/material/Grid"; //first, create a custom component.
-It will return a div element with a chosen color. function ColoredComponent({ color }) { return ( <div style={{ backgroundColor: color, width: "100%", paddingTop: "20px", textAlign: "center", }} > <Typography variant="overline"> Sample piece of text</Typography> </div> ); } export default function App() { return ( <div className="App"> {/* Each item will have 1 unit of spacing.
-The container prop will assign this component as a container*/} <Grid container spacing={1}> {/* on small screens(phones), this item takes up 5 units.
-On medium-sized screens(tablets), take up 8 units.
-If an item is too large, it will go to the next line. */} <Grid item xs={5} md={8}> <ColoredComponent color="red" /> </Grid> <Grid item xs={5} md={6}> <ColoredComponent color="blue" /> </Grid> </Grid> </div> );
+import Grid from "@mui/material/Grid"; import Typography from "@mui/material/Typography"; // First, create a custom component. // It will return a div element with a chosen color. function ColoredComponent({ color }) { return ( <div style={{ backgroundColor: color, color: "white", paddingTop: "8px", paddingBottom: "8px", textAlign: "center" }} > <Typography variant="body1">Sample piece of text</Typography> </div> ); } export default function App() { return ( <div className="App"> <Grid container spacing={1}> <Grid item xs={12} sm={8} md={6}> <ColoredComponent color="#764abc" /> </Grid> <Grid item xs={12} sm={4} md={6}> <ColoredComponent color="#f57482" /> </Grid> </Grid> </div> ); }

 They are also used to represent actions like trash, print, and save, and are commonly found in app bars, toolbars, buttons, and lists.

-for rendering font icons, and SvgIcon
+component for rendering font iconsThe SvgIcon

-element as its child and converts it to a React component that displays the path, allowing the icon to be styled and respond to mouse events.
-This can be seen in the example below:
+component takes an SVG path element as its child and converts it to a React component that displays the path, allowing the icon to be styled and respond to mouse events.

-import FavoriteIcon from "@mui/icons-material/Favorite"; import FavoriteBorderOutlinedIcon from "@mui/icons-material/FavoriteBorderOutlined"; return ( <div> <FavoriteIcon style={{ width: "100%", height: "20px" }} /> <FavoriteBorderOutlinedIcon style={{ width: "100%", height: "20px" }} /> </div> );
+import FavoriteIcon from "@mui/icons-material/Favorite"; import FavoriteBorderOutlinedIcon from "@mui/icons-material/FavoriteBorderOutlined"; export default function App() { return ( <div> <FavoriteIcon style={{ width: "100%", height: "20px" }} /> <FavoriteBorderOutlinedIcon style={{ width: "100%", height: "20px" }} /> </div> ); }

 Buttons allow users to take action and make choices with a single tap.
 They help communicate an action a user can take.
+Because MUI components are in isolation, you’ll need to import the Button

-import Button from '@mui/material/Button'; <Button color="success" variant="contained"> Hello World </Button>
+import Button from '@mui/material/Button'; export default function App() { return ( <Button color="success" variant="contained"> Hello World </Button> ); }

 The Button

-component can take on many props such as color, variant, size, etc. You can check out the full list here.
+component can take on many props, such as color, variant, size, etc. You can check out the full list of button props here.
+Buttons in MUI and Material Design can take on any of the following forms:

 Flat buttons are buttons with only text.
 They have no background color and no border.
 They may be used in dialogs, toolbars, or inline.
-They do not lift but fill with color when clicked.
+They do not lift but fill with color when clicked:

 Outlined buttons are text-only buttons with medium emphasis.
 They behave like flat buttons but have an outline and are typically used for actions that are important but aren’t the primary action in an app.
+Their appearance is usually characterized by a border and a background color on hover:

 <Button variant="outlined">Default</Button>